-Techno-Geopolitics explores contemporary US-China relations and the future of global cyber-security through the prisms of geopolitics and financial-technological competition.
+Techno-Geopolitics explores contemporary U.S.–China relations and the future of global cyber-security through the prisms of geopolitics and financial-technological competition.
 It puts forward a new conceptual framework for an emerging field of digital statecraft and discusses a range of key issues including the controversies around 5G technology, policy regulations over TikTok and WeChat, the emergence of non-traditional espionage, and potential trends in post-pandemic foreign policy.

-Analysing the ramifications of the ongoing US-China trade standoff, this book maps the terrain of technological war and the race for global technological leadership and economic supremacy.
-It shows how China’s technological advancements have not only been the key to its national economic development but have also been the core focus of US intelligence.
-Further, it draws on US-China counter-intelligence cases sourced from the US Department of Justice and Federal Bureau of Investigation (FBI) to explore emerging patterns and techniques of China’s espionage practice.
+Analysing the ramifications of the ongoing U.S.–China trade standoff, this book maps the terrain of technological war and the race for global technological leadership and economic supremacy.
+It shows how China’s technological advancements not only have been the key to its national economic development but also have been the core focus of U.S. intelligence.
+Further, it draws on U.S.–China counterintelligence cases sourced from the U.S. Department of Justice and Federal Bureau of Investigation (FBI) to explore emerging patterns and techniques of China’s espionage practice.

 Table of Contents

 1. Introduction: Beneath the U.S.-China Trade War 2.
 Techno-Geopolitics: Toward Novel Theoretical Framework Transcending the ‘Techno-Nationalism Vs. Techno-Globalism’ Dualism 3.
 Re-charting the Rimland: U.S.-China 5G Techno-Geopolitical Containment and Counter-containment in Asia and Europe 4.
 Rise of China’s Intelligence Capability: Intelligence Culture, Panoptic State-Building and Tradecraft Techniques 5.
 Conclusion: Outline of the Practice of Digital Statecraft